PolisPolitics/slate/source/includes/api/v3/_lists.md

 contactId | true | The id of a contact. householdId | true | The id of a household.

-## Create Multiple Contact Household List Records
+## Create Many Contact Household List Records

 Note: This request requires that contacts and households to be already associated with each other.